DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-analysis-of-social-connection-data.markdown

 ## What Are Social Connections?

-With social login, an external verification page authenticates the identity of the user.
+With *social connections*, an external verification page authenticates the identity of the user.
 You use existing login information from a social network provider instead of creating a new account on the application/website.
 It's quick, it's frictionless, and that can have a powerful lift effect on conversion rates—as much as [8-60%](https://auth0.com/blog/2015/12/16/how-to-use-social-login-to-drive-your-apps-growth/).

 Authenticating through social networks also means you can request specific types of data from your users, such as location, interests, and more.
 This is invaluable for [personalized marketing](https://auth0.com/learn/social-login/).